krzysiek2788/ESPHome-SDM630/README.md

 Usually any board which is compatible with ESPHome should work.
 Only connect TX port of ESP to TX of converter, RX to RX, A+ from converter to A+ of SDM630, B- to B- and G to G.

 # 4. Programming
-1. Download folder SDM630 and paste it into below location of your Home Assistant server
+1. Download folder SDM and paste it into below location of your Home Assistant server
     <B>\\\your_Home_Assistant_address\config\esphome\custom_components</B>
     If folder custom_components doesn't exist create it.
 2. Create <B>New node</B> according to your board type.
-In folder ESPHome code you have example of full config with ESP32
+Paste example code to your node.
 3. Validate code, compile and upload it.
 4. <B><font size = 16>Rememmber that RS converter and SDM630 need to be connected and powered on, otherwise in logs you will see nothing and ESP board will be resetting and unavailable.
 So the best way to test is the code working, connect ing SDM630 normal cable with plug to wall socket and make connection according to diagram in point 3</B></font>